scikit-learn-contrib/qolmat/examples/benchmark.md

 The dataset `Beijing` is the Beijing Multi-Site Air-Quality Data Set.
 It consists in hourly air pollutants data from 12 chinese nationally-controlled air-quality monitoring sites and is available at https://archive.ics.uci.edu/ml/machine-learning-databases/00501/.
-This dataset only contains numerical vairables.
+This dataset only contains numerical variables.

 ```python tags=[]
 df_data = data.get_data_corrupted("Beijing", ratio_masked=.2, mean_size=120)